Mobolaji Johnson: Biafra War

 In 1966, after the abortive coup d'etat that put paid to the first Nigerian civilian administration, he became Military Administrator of Lagos State.
 In 1967 he became the First Governor of Lagos State.
 Johnson's tenure as Military Governor of Lagos State saw the building of major infrastructure in Lagos State.

 Governor

 Johnson was first appointed by Aguiyi-Ironsi as the administrator of the former federal territory of Lagos in 1966.
 Ironsi was the head of state and wanted someone from Lagos to handle some of the problems of the federal territory.
 In May 1967, Lagos State was created and Johnson became the first governor of Lagos; the state was now composed of the old Federal Territory of Victoria Island, Ikoyi and Lagos Island plus the additions of the Epe, Badagry, Ikorodu and Ikeja divisions.
 He was involved in developing the civil service in Lagos State.
-Johnson was initially assisted in running the state with help from some key civil servants such as Administrative Secretary, Adeymi-Bero, Finance Secretary, F.C.O Coker, and the acting secretary to the Military Government, Howson Wright and waited until April 1968 before appointing his commissioners.
+Johnson was initially assisted in running the state with help from some key civil servants such as Administrative Secretary, Adeymi-Bero, Legal Secretary, Alh.
+I. O Agoro, Finance Secretary, F.C.O Coker, and the acting secretary to the Military Government, Howson Wright and waited until April 1968 before appointing his commissioners.